boisebrigade/courtbot/README.md

 ### Twilio
 Required, Twilio is the service ExCourtbot uses to send (and receive) SMS.

-NOTE: These are likely to change.
+**NOTE**: These are likely to change.
 If any steps or URL's become broken or are incorrect please create an issue.

-ADDITIONAL NOTE: If you're using a Trial account you will need to verify all phone numbers you'll be testing with manually.
+**ADDITIONAL NOTE**: If you're using a Trial account you will need to verify all phone numbers you'll be testing with manually.
 If you don't the API will not send the SMS messages.
 See [this](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Phone-Number-or-Caller-ID-with-Twilio) help doc for additional detail.

 #### Setup
 There are two parts to configuring Twilio for ExCourtbot.
 One is the Webhook, this allows ExCourtbot to receive and respond to messages (in the same request.)
 The other step to configuring Twilio is configuring ExCourtbot to use your Twilio API key.
 The Twilio API key allows for ExCourtbot to send messages, or reminders, at the interval you set it.